Social media channels like Beauty Blogs, Facebook, Pinterest, Mobile apps, Youtube, offer the best route to their customers.

 We have met Nicole at Cosmoprof Bolognia this year, here is a video which shows how passionate Nicole is about her brands and we had a chance to try some of them, very exciting and innovative range of great products!

-We are excited to announce that we are looking for passionate speakers for our Beauty 2.0 Conference & Awards in Paris, 12-13 November 2013 to present next to Beiersdorf, Coty, Boots and many other great companies sharing successes in social media and online marketing.
+We are excited to announce that we are looking for passionate speakers for innoCos Summit in Rome, 22-23 May 2014 to present next to Estee Lauder, Sephora, Coty, Elizabeth Arden and many other great companies sharing successes in innovation in product, retail and online marketing.

 In addition to the speakers from the Cosmetics and Personal Care industries, we would like to welcome a Fashion Brand to share their digital marketing stories.
 Who do you think would be the best speaker from a Fashion Brand to invite?